Since the 25th May 2018 you have revised rights under the new EU General Data Protection Regulation (GDPR).

 We’ll ask TransUnion for your updated credit report data and credit score data every month for as long as you have a live Supacompare account.
 We reserve the right to suspend these monthly searches if your account is inactive for 12 months or more.

 We’ll also ask for your credit score data from TransUnion each time that you log into your account, so that we can provide you with an updated credit score.

 We’ll use your credit report data and credit score data:

 to provide you with your free credit report and credit score; and

 to make our service better and more personalised to you, as explained in this privacy notice.

 Some of our services involve soft searching your credit file.
-A soft search is like a quick peek at your credit file.
 Soft searches will not harm your credit rating or affect the way lenders see you.

 You may see these soft searches as ‘footprints’ on your credit report in either our name or the name of one of the lenders, brokers or credit reference agencies that we work with.
 Soft searches on your credit file will be given different markings, depending on their purpose, such as: